phuang1024/piano_video/docs/enduser/manual.rst

 Recording
 ---------

-*** NOTE THAT THE CAMERA RECORDING FEATURE IS NOT YET CREATED. ***
+Set up a camera and a piano keyboard capable of MIDI recording.
+Record a video and MIDI file.
+This tutorial assumes they are titled ``midi.mid`` and ``video.mp4``.

-To record a piano song, you need a camera, and a piano with a MIDI output with cable.
-Prop your camera so that it faces downwards onto the piano.
-Connect the cable onto your computer, and start recording.
-Make sure you have a MIDI app that can take the keys pressed into a MIDI file.
-When you are done recording, see below to make your first video.
+You might want to save these in a new folder dedicated to this piano recording.

 Your First Video